Want to get in touch? Please email me at firstname.lastname@example.org - I'd love to hear from you!

 I didn't return to working at the rug hooking studio in the fall of 2015 like I thought I would.
 I wanted to put more energy into Lichen and Lace, and when I did, it continued to grow.

 The first few months were slow in my new online shop, but each month sales increased.
-By April 1st of 2016 I was ready to leave my job as a server at the Coy Wolf Bistro and once again be a full time entrepreneur.
+By April 1st of 2016 I was ready to leave my job as a server at an in town bistro and once again be a full time entrepreneur.
 It was a leap of faith at the time, but I could see that the more energy I put into my own business, the more it grew and it has continued to grow!

 In November of 2016 I took in my first intern for a week and she was an angel (Hi Maiesha!)
 Not only was she a super competent worker and lovely, but she gave me the hint that maybe I could take on an employee and enjoy working alongside people again (because I am an introvert and I do really enjoy working alone).

 The universe once again gave me a nudge in this direction in April 2017, when a friend needed a place for her sister to stay for a few weeks, and was wondering if she could stay at the studio (yes there is a comfy bed here!) in return for work.
-Well, that kind of broke the seal, and since then, I went on to hire Izzy in May 2017, and Andrea in July 2017.
+Well, that kind of broke the seal, and since then, I went on to hire Izzy in May 2017 and who is now the head dyer in the studio.
+In April of 2018 Rebecca joined the team and she is now head of shipping and packing.
 Having lots of help now - I really wonder how I was doing it all by myself for so long!

-Lichen and Lace continues to grow; now we are a happy hive of three busy bees working away most week days in the pretty Lichen and Lace Studio which has a really sweet back porch if I do say so myself - especially when the long clothesline is full of hand dyed yarn!
-I know there will be lots of challenges in the months and years to come with this business, but I wouldn't want any other job.
-I love making beautiful yarn for you!
+Lichen and Lace continues to grow; now we are a happy hive of activity working away in the pretty Lichen and Lace Studio which has a really sweet back porch if I do say so myself - especially when the long clothesline is full of hand dyed yarn!
+There are always challenges and stresses of being self employed, but I can't imagine a different life - I love making beautiful yarn for you!